Prayash07/Prayash07/README.md

 - Graphql
 - Bloc
 - Clean Architecture

+🌱 I'm currently Learning
 - Test Driven Development

-🌱 I'm currently Learning
 - Golang
-- Graphql
-- Echo
-- Gqlgen

-- 📫 How to reach me
+📫 How to reach me
-email: prayashkoirala07@gmail.com
+- email: prayashkoirala07@gmail.com

 <!--
 **Prayash07/Prayash07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.